-Now that you have completed Form I-90, organized your supporting documents and the relevant filing fees, it is time to submit your green card renewal application to USCIS.
+Now that you have completed Form I-90, organized your supporting documents, and prepared your filing fees, it’s time to submit your green card renewal application to USCIS.

 You should combine your forms, supporting documents, and fees into a packet.
 Whether you choose to file online or by mail, you should include a cover letter that explains what you are submitting in the packet.
 A cover letter will help USCIS process your forms more quickly.

 If you choose to file your green card renewal application online, you can do so through your online USCIS account.
 You may be able to upload your supporting documents online, or USCIS may request that you send your supporting documents separately in the mail.

 If you choose to file your green card renewal application by mail, you should mail your application packet to the relevant USCIS address below.
 The address you will use depends on which postal service you are using:

 Phoenix, AZ 85036